TIBOR

-TIBOR stands for the Tokyo Interbank Offered Rate and is a daily reference rate based on the interest rates at which banks offer to lend unsecured funds to other banks in the Japan wholesale money market (or interbank market).
+The Tokyo Interbank Offered Rate (TIBOR) is a daily reference rate based on the interest rates at which banks offer to lend unsecured funds to other banks in the Japan wholesale money market (or interbank market).
 TIBOR is published daily by the JBA TIBOR Administration.

 Technical features

 TIBOR is calculated based on the quotes for different maturities provided by reference banks at about 11.00 a.m. each business day.

 There are two forms of TIBOR rates: